August 9, 2021

 There is no way to know what makes you feel better without trying it.
 Try what you can, but find a balance.
 Though there is no need to overwhelm yourself, don’t put off healing (it’s not worth it).

-Here are 8 ways survivors of traumatic events find healing.
+Here are 8 ways survivors can start healing from trauma.

 1. Create a support network.